-- You're with a new partner - o You and your partner are not in a committed relationship - You are not on any other type of contraception and do not want to become pregnant - You or your partner have a chronic STI such as HIV, Herpes, or Hepatitis - It is ok to ask your partner, even in committed relationships, to be TESTED FOR STIs and see the results to protect yourself before having sex. - All women aged 25 and younger, or any women with risky sexual behaviors, (i.e., multiple partners) should ask for a CHLAMYDIA AND GONORRHEA TEST EVERY YEAR.
-Young women are screened routinely for chlamydia and gonorrhea because they are more likely to not have symptoms and these infections can cause infertility by scarring the fallopian tubes. - Men who have sex with men should ask for an HIV and syphilis test at least annually. - Certain STIs (HIV, Hepatitis B, and Hepatitis C) must be reported to the Navy and Marine Corps Public Health Center (NMCPHC).
+- You're with a new partner - You and your partner are not in a committed relationship - You and your partner have multiple partners - You are not on any other type of contraception and do not want to become pregnant - You or your partner have a chronic STI such as HIV, Herpes, or Hepatitis - It is ok to ask your partner, even in committed relationships, to be TESTED FOR STIs and see the results to protect yourself before having sex. - All women aged 25 and younger, or any women with risky sexual behaviors, (i.e., multiple partners) should ask for a CHLAMYDIA AND GONORRHEA TEST EVERY YEAR.
+Young women are screened routinely for chlamydia and gonorrhea because they are more likely to not have symptoms and these infections can cause infertility by scarring the fallopian tubes. - Men who have sex with men should ask for an HIV and syphilis test at least annually. - Certain STIs (HIV, Hepatitis B, and Hepatitis C) must be reported to the Navy and Marine Corps Force Health Protection Command (NMCFHPC).
 The Center will call your partners if you are diagnosed with an STI so they can also receive treatment. - If you get a STI, you can still live a happy, healthy life and have a child with proper treatment.